Is this topic for you?

-Polypectomy or local excision is used when the cancer has been caught in its early stages.
-Bowel resection is used when the cancer is larger.
-Sometimes after this major operation, the two ends of the colon or rectum cannot be sewn back together.
+Sometimes after a bowel resection, the two ends of the colon or rectum can't be sewn back together.
 When this happens, a colostomy is performed.
-Most people do not need a colostomy.
+But most people don't need a colostomy.

 Radiation therapy uses X-rays to destroy colorectal cancer cells and shrink tumors.
 It is often used to treat rectal cancer, usually combined with surgery.
 It is used less often to treat colon cancer.
 It may also be combined with chemotherapy.

 Radiation may be given:

 - Externally, using a machine outside the body that points a beam of radiation at the tumor.

 - Internally, by placing tiny radioactive "seeds" next to or into the cancer.

 Compared to surgery alone, radiation given before surgery may reduce the risk that rectal cancer will return, and it may help you live longer.5

 People sometimes use complementary therapies along with medical treatment to help relieve symptoms and side effects of cancer treatments.
 Some of the complementary therapies that may be helpful include: